koenige/modules-tournaments/README.md

 * You'll need a copy of Zugzwang Project running.
 This module depends on other modules:
   * `events` events module
   * `contacts` contacts module
-* Required tables for the database can be found in the docs/sql folder
+* Required tables for the database can be found in the `configuration` folder

 ### Contribution guidelines ###